Ultra-Rare Ford Mustang Station Wagon Might Be the Best Muscle Car We Never Got

-Given the Ford Mustang’s success throughout the 1960s, an independent designer named Robert Cumberford dreamed up a station wagon variant.
-While giving the Mustang a long roof seems like a wacky idea; Ford considered turning it into a sedan or a pickup truck.
+Given the Ford Mustang’s success throughout the 1960s, an independent designer named Robert Cumberford dreamed up a station wagon variant of the popular model.
+While giving the Mustang a long roof seems like a wacky idea, Ford also once considered turning it into a sedan or a pickup truck.
 While none of these variants ever made it into production, the wagon might’ve been the best one.

 Did Ford make a Mustang station wagon?